Role of Douglas Haig in 1918: Haig keeps his job

 With a German offensive against Vimy or on the Lys sector apparently imminent, Tavish Davidson visited Foch at Beauvais (6 April).
 He asked for a French offensive, or that they take over front as far north as the Somme, or send French reserves to behind the British front.
 Haig also wrote to Foch that day.
-Haig met Foch at Aumale on 7 April; Foch said he wanted an offensive by Rawlinson's Fourth Army (the former Fifth Army) in cooperation with Debeney's French First Army.
+Haig met Foch at Aumale on 7 April; Foch said he wanted an offensive by Rawlinson's Fourth Army (the former Fifth Army) in cooperation with Marie-Eugène Debeney's French First Army.
 Haig regarded this as a time-wasting tactic as Fourth Army was still in no shape to attack.
 Foch was willing to deploy 4 French infantry and 3 cavalry divisions near Amiens but not further north.
 Haig asked Henry Wilson to come out and lobby Foch.
-Foch may have been influenced by a German attack (by General von Boehm's Seventh Army) against the French ("Archangel"), towards the Oise-Aisne Canal on the morning of 7 April, which took more prisoners than the Germans suffered casualties.
+Foch may have been influenced by a German attack (by General Max von Boehn's Seventh Army) against the French ("Archangel"), towards the Oise-Aisne Canal on the morning of 7 April, which took more prisoners than the Germans suffered casualties.

 Haig's letter offering to resign was read by Derby to the War Cabinet (8 April).
-Afterwards a smaller meeting of Lloyd George, Bonar Law, Curzon and Hankey was called to discuss, in Hankey's words, "the desirability of getting rid of Haig".
+Afterwards a smaller meeting of Lloyd George, Bonar Law, Lord Curzon and Hankey was called to discuss, in Hankey's words, "the desirability of getting rid of Haig".
 Lloyd George wanted to accept his resignation, but Henry Wilson, who thought there was no "really outstanding personality" for the job, suggested waiting for Haig's report on the March retreat before making a decision.
-Although opinion was "unanimously agst Haig" the other ministers thought there was no obvious successor (Hankey thought the only possibility was Plumer "in whom the troops are said to have confidence" but who was "as stupid as Haig himself").
+Although opinion was "unanimously agst Haig" the other ministers thought there was no obvious successor.
 Haig no longer enjoyed the support in Parliament of a few weeks earlier.
-Rumours were rife in GHQ that Haig would soon be dismissed in favour of Robertson, Wilson (who may have been a prime mover for Haig's dismissal), or more likely Plumer, Byng or Allenby.
+Rumours were rife in GHQ that Haig would soon be dismissed in favour of Robertson, Wilson (who may have been a prime mover for Haig's dismissal), or more likely Plumer, Byng or Edmund Allenby.